fusioncharts/dev_centre_docs/getting-started/react/setting-data-source-using-url-in-react.md

 );
 ```

+1. Included the necessary libraries and components using `import`.
+For example, `react-fusioncharts`, `fusioncharts`, etc.

+2. Stored the chart configuration in a JSON object.
+In the JSON object:
+    * The chart type has been set to `column2d`.
+Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+    * The width and height of the chart has been set in pixels.
+    * The `dataFormat` is set as JSON.
+    * Set the value of `exportEnabled` attribute to `1`, which enables the export feature of the chart.

-The initial steps to render the chart is same as [Create your First Chart]({% site.baseurl %}/getting-started/react/your-first-chart-using-react#render-the-chart-5).
-To set the datasource using URL:
+3. To set the datasource using URL:
     * The value of the `dataFormat` has been set to **xmlurl**.
     * A static URL has been set to `dataSource` to render the above chart.

+4. A `DOM` element has been created and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.